|There is no "good enough". Everything|

 scooters to cross safely here ?

-While Turbo Roundabouts are bad news for cyclists, the design of other Dutch roundabouts is exceptional.
-However people trying to copy this from other countries must copy the entire thing.
+While Turbo Roundabouts are bad news for cyclists, the design of some other Dutch roundabouts is exceptional.
+However here also it is necessary to pick the best, safest, most convenient examples to copy and when copying them, it's essential to copy the entire thing.
 I've seen several examples of engineers from other countries trying to pick some aspects of Dutch roundabout design but miss out others.
 It's common for people to focus on the geometry. i.e. they see the difference in exit radii and the size of the island in the centre but miss out the cycle-paths.
 So far as cyclists are concerned, the cycle-paths are the fundamental reason why Dutch roundabout design works well.
 Miss them out and you do not have a "Dutch" roundabout.

 What's Dutch and often misunderstood ?